Overview

 Concurrency limits

-The following table shows the limited connection types, and the default limits on the Build plan.
+The following table shows the different types of persistent connection, and the default concurrency limits on the Build plan.

 Type | Definition | Free limit |